tranlg99/L4_project/meetings/meeting8.md

 * investigate the reason for poor computational time (is it PIP computation or reading the files)
 * try to convert the dataset in chunks
 * visualisation of training data
-* work on the prediction model - research on fine-tuning
+* work on the prediction model - replacing the last layer, research on fine-tuning of resulting model